pannous/english-script/README.md

 `./bin/angle "6 plus six"`

-`./bin/angle "xs be 2,3,7,9; xs that are smaller than 7"`

 `./bin/angle examples/test.e`

 `./bin/angle` (no args to start the shell)

 `⦠ 6 plus six`

+`⦠ beep three times`

 `⦠ x is 2; if all 0,2,4 are smaller 5 then increase x`

-`⦠ beep three times`

 **Test**